Frequently Asked Questions

 Will you read my manuscript to provide an endorsement quote?

 While I love to be able to do this for other authors, time and circumstances often don’t permit it.
-To that end, all such requests should be directed to my agent, whose information can be found on my contact page.
+To that end, all such requests should be directed to my agent.

 Can you recommend a publisher for my new book?